thorlindberg/thesis/README.md

-### Usability and Type Safety of Data Serialisation Formats Serialisation
+### Usability and Type Safety of Data Serialisation Formats

 ----------